Before and after results of a skinny guy building muscle.

 The second group was told to eat even more calories, gaining a whopping 2 pounds per week.
 This a bulking diet more aggressive than I’ve ever seen recommended by anyone.
 But, uh, I’ve done it.
 Back when I was 6’2 and 130 pounds, I gained 2+ pounds per week until I got up to a healthy weight.
 I was too desperate to build muscle.
 I couldn’t muster up any patience.
 And to be honest, it paid off.
 I was starting off so underweight that I still finished looking better than when I started.

-Anyway, this second group of participants gained twice as much muscle as the first group, but they also gained 5x more fat.
-For every pound of muscle they built, they gained almost 0.8 pounds of fat.
-Their body-fat percentage rose.
-At the end of a bulk like that, you’d probably want to spend a few weeks “cutting” the fat off.
-No big deal, but not necessarily ideal, either.
+Anyway, this second group of participants gained twice as much muscle as the first group, but they also gained five times more fat.
+It wasn’t a terrible ratio—they gained a pound of muscle for every pound of fat.
+Still, it’s enough fat that you might need to spend a few weeks “cutting” it off.

 A traditional bulk has people gaining around 0.25–1 pound per week (study).
 The above study shows that gaining weight at the upper end of that range results in fairly lean gains, at least at first.
 But everyone is different.
 People who are smaller, fatter, or more muscular than average might benefit from a slower pace.
 The slower you bulk, the less fat you’ll gain.